vipul-gorasiya/Microservices-SpringBoot-EurekaServer/README.md

 ## Steps followed to create Services
 1. Created Springboot apps with Spring cloud Eureka Discovery and Spring boot web starters.
-   Web start is optional for POC but if you want to serve endpoints web is required
+   Web starter is optional for POC.
+But, if you want to serve endpoints; web is required.
 2. Added '@EnableEurekaClient' on application class to enable Eureka client nature on application
 3. Updated properties file to add ureka server url which would be used by services for registration